-Page 2 of 3 - When it came time for Daniels to say a few words about Scranton's mayor decreeing May 4 "The Office Day," he apologized that the comedy's shooting location of Los Angeles was a poor substitute for showcasing Scranton's beauty.
+When it came time for Daniels to say a few words about Scranton's mayor decreeing May 4 "The Office Day," he apologized that the comedy's shooting location of Los Angeles was a poor substitute for showcasing Scranton's beauty.
 "Our most historic building is a Quiznos," he joked.

 And while Daniels has insisted that Steve Carell's Michael Scott won't appear in the May 16 finale, those who attended the nighttime event at Scranton's minor-league stadium (home of the RailRiders) got a major surprise when Carell walked onto the field to join his former castmates and thank the fans.